Turkish State Railways: Sources

 Turkey has chosen to electrify at the conventional 25 kV 50 Hz AC.
 The first electrified lines were the Istanbul suburban lines on the European side, from Sirkeci to Soğuksu, on 4 December 1955, and in the same period the E8000 electrical multiple units were taken into use.
 The suburban lines on the Asian side of Istanbul, from Haydarpaşa to Gebze, were electrified in 1969; while the Ankara suburban trains were electrified in 1972, on the line from Sincan to Kayaş.

 On 6 February 1977 the tracks from Gebze to Adapazarı were made double track and electrified, allowing the first main line operation of electric trains in Turkey.
 The line from Arifiye outside Adapazarı to Eskişehir were further electrified in 1989 and in 1993 to Sincan, allowing electric train passages from Istanbul to Ankara.
 In 1994 the European lines from Istanbul to Edirne, Kapıkule and the Bulgarian border were also electrified.
 The same year the line from Divriği to İskenderun in eastern Turkey was also electrified, though this line is not connected to the rest of the electrified network.
 In 2006 the İzmir suburban system was also electrified.

+Regions

 Railway links with adjacent countries

+The following is a list of railway border crossings of Turkey.